Getting your baby to properly latch is essential for successful breastfeeding, but sometimes it takes practice to achieve a comfortable latch.

 If you feel a pulling sensation on your breast, that’s a good sign.
 Check to see if your baby’s lips are around the nipple and areola.
 If they are not fully around the area, you are likely to get sore nipples, and your baby is not getting a good feeding.

-Keep this information in mind to ensure baby is latching correctly and gaining appropriate weight:
+Keep this information in mind to ensure your baby is latching correctly and gaining appropriate weight:

-- In general, avoid switching breasts every few minutes, particularly, if your baby has trouble getting a good latch.
+- Allow your baby to feed on the first breast until they come off the breast, then switch to the other breast, but avoid switching.
 Switching back and forth may interfere with your baby getting enough of the calorie-rich hindmilk, which your baby gets more of as a feeding continues on one breast.
 Please note that some providers recommend switching breasts frequently if your baby continually falls asleep during feedings.

-As you become more comfortable breast-feeding, you will likely be able to tell if baby is getting sufficient milk just by the levels of tugging you feel.
+As you become more comfortable breastfeeding, you will likely be able to tell if your baby is getting sufficient milk just by the levels of tugging you feel.

 Getting breastfeeding help